 Let’s take a short break before the last push and cast a glance at the main animation tools that allow you to create nothing less than miracles.

 3D Animation Techniques Worth Paying Attention To

 Each bone is attached to the previous one, taking into account the anatomical rules, so that when a single bone moves, all the vertices attached to it also move.
-This greatly simplifies the work of the animator since one need to set the position and rotations of the bones and not all existing vertices of the model.
-The vertices movements are ultimately calculated based on the movement of the bones.
+This greatly simplifies the work of the animator, since you need to set the position and rotation of the bones, and not all the existing vertices of the model.
+The vertex movements are ultimately calculated based on the movement of the bones.
 The skeleton itself is called a rig, and the surface representation of the model is called a mesh or skin.

-The name defines the purpose of this technique – animating fluids such as water, lava or smoke.
-The essence lies in the imitation of the movement of fluids as close to reality as possible, due to which one can create impressive pictures of thunderstorms and storms.
-This same technique is used if it is needed to illustrate the behavior of fire or large-scale atmospheric effects.
-Therefore, it is popular not only for games, but also for films and even commercials.
+The bottom line is to simulate the movement of liquids as close to reality as possible.
+Due to this, you can create impressive pictures of thunderstorms and storms.
+The same technique is used if it is necessary to illustrate the behavior of fire or large-scale atmospheric phenomena.
+Therefore, it is popular not only for games, but also for movies and even commercials.